IRI RESEARCH: TWO TYPES OF PROJECTS:

 A Research-on-Research Subcommittee was appointed by the IRI Board of Directors in 1968, following an unsuccessful effort to convince the National Science Foundation (NSF) to establish centers for research-on-research at universities in the United States.
 The subcommittee concluded that research-on-research was important enough to the interests of the Institute that the idea should be initiated without the support of NSF.
 Thus, a regular standing committee of IRI was created in 1971 to carry out research on the process of research in industry.

-HOW CAN I JOIN ROR?
+HOW CAN I JOIN A PROJECT?